avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### User Experience

-Instead of a fixed up-front cost of 2000 $AVAX, Subnet Validators are now continuously charged a fee, albeit a small one.
+Instead of a fixed up-front cost of 2000 $AVAX, L1 validators are now continuously charged a fee, albeit a small one.
 This poses a new challenge for L1 validators: How do they maintain the balance?

 Node clients should expose an API to track how much balance is remaining in the validator's account.
-This will provide a way for Subnet Validators to track how quickly it is going down and top-up when needed.
+This will provide a way for L1 validators to track how quickly it is going down and top-up when needed.
 A nice byproduct of the above design is the balance in the validator's account is claimable.
 This means users can top-up as much $AVAX as they want and rest-assured knowing they can always retrieve it if there is an excessive amount.

 The expectation is that most users will not interact with node clients or track when or how much they need to top-up their validator account.
 Wallet providers will abstract away most of this process.
 For users who desire more convenience, Subnet-as-a-Service providers will abstract away all of this process.